 On average, Goldendoodles cost owners around $33,000 over their lifetime.
 But if you plan on spaying/neutering your dog, hiring a dog walker, and boarding your pup once a year, expect to pay anywhere from $70,000 to $155,000 over their lifetime.

-What are common Goldendoodle illnesses?
+What are common Goldendoodle health issues?

-Before we get into some common health problems your pup might encounter, a quick reminder that Lemonade offers stellar Pet Health insurance that’ll keep your Goldendoodle happy and healthy.
+Before we get into some common health problems your pup might encounter, a quick reminder that Lemonade offers stellar Pet Health insurance that’ll keep your four-legged friend happy and healthy.
 You can get a quote from your favorite pet insurance company in just a few minutes—it’s quick, simple, and even a little fun…

 If your dog’s running on three legs or limping, she might have patellar luxation.
 It’s a painful condition that involves the knee joint shifting in and out of place.
 Most cases can be treated with pain medications, but some may require surgery.